kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/07-deployment-wepback-static-sites/01-deployment-options.md

 `'process.env.NODE_ENV': JSON.stringify(process.env.NODE_ENV)`

-* left hand side if variable we want to define
+* left hand side is variable we want to define
 * right hand side is value for that variable
 * `process.env.NODE_ENV` - This is talking about the NODE_ENV variable that is running on our machine
     - The assumption is that we, the developer will set the correct value for this variable whenever we build our project